-During the year, the Company disposed 31.28 million shares in Sabuy Technology Public Company Limited, classified as financial assets measured at FVOCI, in the amount of Baht 380.57 million.
+During 2023, the Company disposed 31.28 million shares in SABUY, classified as financial assets measured at FVOCI, in the amount of Baht 380.57 million.
 The Company transferred loss from disposal of such investment of Baht 396.33 million (net of income tax of Baht 99.08 million) from other components of equity related to the equity investment measured at FVOCI to retained earnings.